Cardiothoracic surgery: Minimally invasive surgery

 A new form of heart surgery that has grown in popularity is robot-assisted heart surgery.
 This is where a machine is used to perform surgery while being controlled by the heart surgeon.
 The main advantage to this is the size of the incision made in the patient.
-Instead of an incision being at least big enough for the surgeon to put his hands inside, it does not have to be bigger than 3 small holes for the robot's much smaller "hands" to get through.
+Instead of an incision being at least big enough for the surgeon to put his hands inside, it does not have to be bigger than "pencil-sized" holes for the robot's much smaller "hands" to enter a surgical patient's body.

+In September 2024, the first successful fully robotic heart transplant took place at King Faisal Specialist Hospital and Research Centre in Riyadh, led by surgeon Feras Khaliel, head of the hospital's cardiac surgery and director of its Robotics and Minimally Invasive Surgery Program.
+In December 2024, the first robotic surgery for a combined robotic aortic valve replacement (AVR) and coronary artery bypass grafting (CABG) was successfully performed through one small incision at West Virginia University, led by surgeon Vinay Badhwar, who is the executive chair of the WVU Heart and Vascular Institute and a vice president of the Society of Thoracic Surgeons.

 Pediatric cardiovascular surgery

 Pediatric cardiovascular surgery is surgery of the heart of children.
 The first operations to repair cardio-vascular defects in children were performed by Clarence Crafoord in Sweden when he repaired coarctation of the aorta in a 12-year-old boy.
 The first attempts to palliate congenital heart disease were performed by Alfred Blalock with the assistance of William Longmire, Denton Cooley, and Blalock's experienced technician, Vivien Thomas in 1944 at Johns Hopkins Hospital.
 Techniques for repair of congenital heart defects without the use of a bypass machine were developed in the late 1940s and early 1950s.
-Among them was an open repair of an atrial septal defect using hypothermia, inflow occlusion and direct vision in a 5-year-old child performed in 1952 by Lewis and Tauffe.
-C. Walter Lillihei used cross-circulation between a boy and his father to maintain perfusion while performing a direct repair of a ventricular septal defect in a 4-year-old child in 1954.
+Among them was an open repair of an atrial septal defect using hypothermia, inflow occlusion and direct vision in a 5-year-old child performed in 1952 by Lewis and Lillihei.
+Lillihei used cross-circulation between a boy and his father to maintain perfusion while performing a direct repair of a ventricular septal defect in a 4-year-old child in 1954.
 He continued to use cross-circulation and performed the first corrections of tetralogy of Fallot and presented those results in 1955 at the American Surgical Association.
 In the long-run, pediatric cardiovascular surgery would rely on the cardiopulmonary bypass machine developed by Gibbon and Lillehei as noted above.